How to get an Agent to handle complex, multi-step queries

 • Customer effort: How much back-and-forth is happening in conversations, and whether customers experience less friction.

-• Escalation rate and quality: How often the AI Agent hands over to humans, where that happens, and the quality of the handovers themselves.
+• Escalation rate and quality: How often the Agent hands over to humans, where that happens, and the quality of the handovers themselves.

-Most AI Agents will have built-in analytics you can use to track performance.
-Fin, for example, has an Insights product that breaks down how it’s performing and assigns a CX Score to conversations so you can monitor customer sentiment.
+Most Agents will have built-in analytics you can use to track performance.
+Fin, for example, has an “Insights” product that breaks down how it’s performing and assigns a “CX Score” to conversations so you can monitor customer sentiment.

 These types of insights should inform the next set of training improvements you make.
-Where things are going well, expand the AI Agent’s coverage and give it harder work.
+Where things are going well, expand the Agent’s coverage and give it harder work.
 Where things aren’t going so well, use the learnings to fine-tune instructions or behavior, re-test, and then re-deploy.

 Treat complex automation like a compounding flywheel

-Getting your AI Agent to take on more complex work is an ongoing commitment, which is why we recommend using a continuous improvement flywheel.
-The more you invest in each step – train, test, deploy, analyze – the better your AI Agent gets.
+Getting your Agent to take on more complex work is an ongoing commitment, which is why we recommend using a continuous improvement flywheel.
+The more you invest in each step – train, test, deploy, analyze – the better your Agent gets.

-As your AI Agent takes on more complex work, the role of your human teammates will change too.
+As your Agent takes on more complex work, the role of your human teammates will change too.
 In the AI-first model, your team’s primary focus becomes optimizing the system, refining logic, and improving AI’s performance over time.

 The biggest barrier to automating complex queries is underestimating what AI can handle.
 Many teams start small by using AI to handle simple, informational queries, but meaningful impact requires giving it the hardest, most complex work.

 Remember that the work you automate determines the value you unlock.
-If you want your AI Agent to take on more, give it more, and give it the framework to do that work well.
+If you want your Agent to take on more, give it more, and give it the framework to do that work well.

 Ready to see how Fin can automate your most complex workflows?